-Group - A: (Compulsory) 10 objectives type questions (MCQ/True-False/Fill in the Blanks etc.) of 2 marks each. $2 \times 10 = 20$

-Group - B: Short answer type questions.
-Eight questions are to be set out of which 4 are to be answered, carrying 5 marks each. $5 \times 4 = 20$

-Group - C: Long type question: Four questions are to be set out of which two questions are to be answered each questions will carry 15 marks.
-15 x 2 = 30 (The questions are to be set from each unit)
+Full Marks: 70 Group - A: (Compulsory) 10 objectives type questions (MCQ/True-False/Fill in the Blanks etc.) of 2 marks each. $2 \times 10 = 20$ Group - B: Short answer type questions.
+Eight questions are to be set out of which 4 are to be answered, carrying 5 marks each. $5 \ge 4 = 20$ Group - C: Long type question: Four questions are to be set out of which two questions are to be answered each questions will carry 15 marks. $15 \ge 2 = 30$ (The questions are to be set from each unit)

-- Unit 1 Tribal development programmes and welfare schemes.
+- Unit 1 Tribal development programmes welfare and schemes.
 Who benefits?
 Awareness about govt. schemes.
 Ground realities of implementation of welfare programmes.
-Problems of tribal - Unit 2 Tribes and environment: Tribes and forest: tribes and occupation, tribal economy, dependency on forest, forest policies and tribes, migration and occupational shift.
-Traditional farming and change. - Unit-3 Tribal studies: by scholar administrators in British times, western anthropologists and Indian anthropologist. - Unit 4 Book review of two tribal ethnographic monographs from two culture regions: The Maler by Vidyarthi, Kharia then and Now, Vidyarthi and Upadhyay.
+Problems of tribal - Tribes and environment: Tribes and forest: tribes and Unit - 2 occupation, tribal economy, dependency on forest, forest policies and tribes, migration and occupational shift.
+Traditional farming and change. - Tribal studies: by scholar administrators in British Unit - 3 times, western anthropologists and Indian anthropologist. - Unit 4 Book review of two tribal ethnographic monographs from two culture regions: The Maler by Vidyarthi, Kharia then and Now, Vidyarthi and Upadhyay.